SlimeKnights/slimeknights.github.io/docs/json/recipes/fuel.md

     * {% include field.html name="type" type="resource location" %} Always `tconstruct:melting_fuel`.
     * {% include field.html name="fluid" type="fluid ingredient" %} Fluid ingredient matching the fuel.
 Amount determines how much fuel is consumed per operation.
     * {% include field.html name="duration" type="integer" %} Amount of "fuel units" produced per operation.
 The exact
-    * {% include field.html name="temperature" type="integer" %} Fuel temperature value, used for gating [melting](../item-melting) and [alloying](../alloying) recipes.
+    * {% include field.html name="temperature" type="temperature" %} Fuel temperature value, used for gating [melting](../item-melting) and [alloying](../alloying) recipes.
 Additionally, acts as a multiplier on the rate items melt, with 1000 being the baseline.
 </div>

+## Temperature

+Fuel temperature is often used as a gating mechanism for recipes.
+The following fuel temperatures are defined in the base mod:

+* Soild fuel has a temperature of 800 degrees.
+* Lava has a temperature of 1000 degrees.
+* Blazing Blood has a temperature of 1500 degrees.